-Here, we have a complete guide to help you learn about the basics of car rental in Australia.
-This guide will provide you with various tips on how to rent a car in Australia.
-Also, it will introduce you to Australia’s traffic and rental laws to book and pick your car hire.
+Here, we have a complete guide to help you learn about car rentals in Australia.
+This guide will provide various tips on renting a car in Australia and the best car rentals.

-1. How to Rent a Car in Australia?
+1. How To Rent A Car In Australia?

-Step 1: Make Arrangements in Advance
+Step 1: Make Arrangements In Advance

-Step 2: Look for a Car Rental Company
+Step 2: Look For A Car Rental Company

 Step 3: Compare Offers

-2. What is the Minimum Age Requirement for Renting a Car in Australia?
+2. What Is The Minimum Age Requirement For Renting A Car in Australia?

 And some even have a maximum age limit of 75 years.
 Additionally, you need to hold a driver's license for a minimum of one year or an open license to hire a car in Australia.

-3. Can you Rent a Car in Australia with a US or UK License?
+3. Can You Rent a Car In Australia With a US or UK License?

 Remember, car rental companies in Australia do not approve photocopies of learner licenses or provisional licenses.

-4. Do you Need Auto Insurance to Rent a Car?
+4. Do You Need Auto Insurance To Rent a Car?

 Yes, you need rental car insurance in Australia to rent a car.
 Usually, most companies require you to have two policies:

-If you are responsible for the accident, you need to pay the car rental company full cost of damage, and you also have to cover the cost of any other property or vehicle damage during the collision.
-Additionally, if someone gets hurt, you need to pay for medical expenses as well.
+If you are responsible for the accident, you must pay the car rental company the total cost of the damage.
+You also have to cover the cost of any other property or vehicle damage during the collision.
+If someone gets hurt, you must also pay for medical expenses.

-5. How Much Do You Need to Pay when Renting a Car in Australia?
+5. How Much Do You Need To Pay When Renting A Car in Australia?

-The car rental rates depend on the supplier you hire your car from and on the time of the year.
+The car rental rates depend on the supplier you hire your car from and the time of the year.
 It may also vary based on the type of car you choose to hire and the location from where you rent your vehicle.

-6. Where to Pick up Your Rental Car?
+6. Where To Pick Up Your Rental Car?

 However, if you are flying to Australia, you can pick up your car from the airport.
-It is highly recommended that you organise your rental car insurance and book your car hire before arriving in Australia is highly recommended.
+Organising your rental car insurance and booking your car hire before arriving in Australia is highly recommended.

-7. Where to Drop Off Your Rental Vehicle?
+7. Where To Drop Off Your Rental Vehicle?

 You can even drop it off at a different destination, including another state.
 This is called a one-way rental.
-So for instance, if you book a car hire in Sydney, you can return it in car hire Melbourne without any inconvenience.
+So, for instance, if you book a car hire in Sydney, you can return it in a car hire in Melbourne without any inconvenience.

-The fee for one way car rental in Australia mostly depends on the destination where you want to return your vehicle.
-Before you choose where to end your trip, it is highly suggested that you compare the drop off rates in different cities.
+The fee for a one-way car rental in Australia mostly depends on the destination where you want to return your vehicle.
+Before you choose where to end your trip, compare the drop-off rates in different cities.

-During school hours, the speed limit is 40 km/hr in school zones and in South Australia, it's 25 km/hr.
+During school hours, the speed limit is 40 km/hr in school zones, and in South Australia, it's 25 km/hr.
 Besides, cities and other developed areas have a speed of 50 to 60 km/hr.

 9. Hidden Car Rental Charges

-10. Common Requirements for Renting a Car in Australia
+10. Common Requirements For Renting A Car in Australia

 You must be 21 years of age.